Skip to main content

 PROJECT DESCRIPTION

-The Academy’s Center for Intergovernmental Partnerships will assess the intergovernmental system’s current dysfunctions, develop a new model for those systems, and create a high-level agenda to apply changes in various policy contexts.
-This study will also serve as a launch pad for additional research on optimizing the intergovernmental system.
+The Academy’s Center for Intergovernmental Partnerships assessed the intergovernmental system’s current dysfunctions, evaluated promising intergovernmental collaborations, and created a high-level agenda to apply changes in various policy contexts.
+The result is a Toolkit that will serve as a launch pad for additional research on modernizing and optimizing the intergovernmental system.

-• Describe the most significant practical problems with the current intergovernmental system,
+• Describes the most significant practical problems with the current intergovernmental system,

-• Assess the most promising new models in use,
+• Assesses the most promising new models in use,

-• Develop the key tenets and practices of a new model that can address current challenges; and
+• Develops the key tenets and practices of a new model that can address current challenges; and

-The Jane G. and Mark A. Pisano Fund provides the funding for this study.
-It will occur over six months under an Expert Advisory Group (EAG) of Academy Fellows.
+The Jane G. and Mark A. Pisano Fund funded this study.
+It occurred over six months with the guidance of an Expert Advisory Group (EAG) of Academy Fellows.

 Questions

-Any concerns about the prospective (Panel or Expert Advisory Group) members should be directed to Nancy Augustine, Director of the Center for Intergovernmental Partnerships (NAugustine@napawash.org).
+Please direct any questions about this project to Nancy Augustine, Director of the Center for Intergovernmental Partnerships (naugustine@napawash.org) or Miles Murphy (mmurphy@napawash.org).

 Study Fellows